-These healthy cranberry orange muffins are perfect for holiday brunches or any time you need a healthy, seasonal muffin!
+These cranberry orange yogurt muffins are perfect for holiday brunches or any time you need a wholesome, seasonal muffin!
 With fresh cranberries and fresh orange juice and zest, you'll have tangy cranberries and bright citrus flavor bursting in every bite, while Greek yogurt helps create incredibly tender and fluffy muffins.

 My favorite way to eat them is cut in half with a pat of butter while still warm from the oven -- such a treat!
 Holidays aside, they're also great for winter meal prep so you can have a quick and wholesome breakfast or afternoon snack at the ready.
 Now, let's head to the kitchen and make some muffins!